Akuli/python-tutorial/basics/docstrings.md

 ## When should we use docstrings?

-Always use docstrings when writing code that other people will import.
+I recommend using docstrings when writing code that other people will import.
-The `help()` function is awesome, so it's important to make sure it's actually helpful.
+The `help()` function is awesome, so it's good to make sure it's actually helpful.

 If your code is not meant to be imported, docstrings are usually a good idea anyway.
 Other people reading your code will understand what it's